Lieke de KorteBusiness Lead Supply Chain

 During my first 4 years with Allseas, I spent time on board all the vessels, learned the basics of the pipelay process – from enthusiastic crewmembers and my colleagues in the office – and the general set-up of the offshore industry.
 As part of the project team(s), you have major responsibilities at an early stage of your career, which results in a very challenging work environment and spending time in all corners of the world.

 I realised the part I enjoyed most about my work was working with the crew on board.
 The mentality of seafarers is catching.
-Hence, I made the switch to Logistics Engineer and subsequently Unit Head Logistics and now work with the pipe haul fleet supporting the pipelay vessels.
+Hence, I made the switch to Logistics Engineer and subsequently Unit Head Logistics whilst working with the pipe haul fleet supporting the pipelay vessels.
 On some projects, we charter, outfit and co-ordinate more than 10 pipe supply vessels of mixed types and sizes, trying to optimise the supply of line pipe to the offshore pipelay location.

 This translates to a job that provides you with the opportunity to see the world, meet new people, learn about different vessels, their on-board cultures and spend a lot of time in coveralls!
 How’s that for an alternative to a 9-5 desk job?
 Allseas is a dynamic company with challenges and opportunities for the taking, regardless of your experience.
 It’s the famous swimming pool cliché where they throw you in at the deep end: you stay afloat and it never bores.